spring-projects-experimental/spring-batch-experimental/README.md

 * [New chunk-oriented step implementation](#new-chunk-oriented-step-implementation)

 **Important note:** The versioning in this repository follows the [semantic versioning specification](https://semver.org/#spec-item-4).
-Public APIs as well as the implementations should not be considered stable and may change at any time :exclamation:
+Public APIs should not be considered as stable and may change at any time :exclamation:

 # Enabling experimental features